|Agar, Earls of Normanton|

 Elder son of Edward John Sidney Christian Welbore Ellis Agar (1910-67), 5th Earl of Normanton and his second wife, Lady Fiona, daughter of John Charles Pratt, 4th Marquess Camden, born 21 August 1945.
 Educated at Eton; Capt., Blues & Royals.
 In 1974 he succeeded his kinsman, the 8th Viscount Clifden, in his subsidiary title as 9th Baron Mendip.
 He married 1st, 29 April 1970 (div.
 2000), Victoria Susan, daughter of John H.C.
 Beard of Ringwood (Hants) and La Tourelle, St Peter Port, Guernsey (who m2, Timothy Chadwick of Fulham, Middx); and 2nd, January 2009 Rosalind Nott (1955-2011) and has issue:

 (1.1) James Shaun Christian Welbore Ellis Agar, Viscount Somerton (b.
 1982), born 7 September 1982; m.
 June 2012 Lady Lucy Caroline Alexander (b.
-1984), younger daughter of 2nd Earl Alexander of Tunis and has issue one son and one daughter;
+1984), younger daughter of 2nd Earl Alexander of Tunis and has issue two sons and one daughter;

 (1.2) Lady Portia Caroline Agar (b.
 1976), m.
 2003, Harry Baker, son of Charles Baker of Chiddingfold (Surrey) and has issue one son and one daughter;